 Doses are delivered through a flexible plastic tube called a catheter.
 With the aid of a small needle, the catheter is inserted through the skin into the fatty tissue and is taped in place.
 The tube/needle combination is called an infusion set.

-The insulin pump is not an artificial pancreas (because you still have to monitor your blood sugar level), but researchers are working to create pumps that integrate with continuous glucose monitors (CGMs) to mimic how your pancreas works.
+The insulin pump may integrate with your continuous glucose monitor (CGM) to help understand how your blood glucose is being affected and change the amount of insulin in some cases.
 Pumps can help some people reach their blood sugar targets and many people prefer this continuous system of insulin delivery over injections.